MTG/gaia/README.md

    ```
    $ apt-get install build-essential libqt4-dev libyaml-dev swig python-dev pkg-config
    ```
-​     or
+   ​     or for `Qt5`
    ```
    $ apt-get install build-essential qt5-default qtbase5-dev libyaml-dev swig python3-dev pkg-config
    ```

-   Note that Gaia build will fail if you are using swig 3.0.8.
+   Note that `Gaia` build will fail if you are using `swig 3.0.8`.
 Install either a previous or later version.
-You will encounter this problem if you are using swig package distributed with Ubuntu 16.04.
-In this case install the newest swig version from source (https://github.com/swig/swig).
+You will encounter this problem if you are using `swig` package distributed with Ubuntu 16.04.
+In this case install the newest `swig` version from source `(https://github.com/swig/swig)`.

+   ​

+- Relase Notes: `Eigen 3.3.4`is provided with source code since one header file was missing from the `release`archive and for `c++11` compatibility.
+Previous `Eigen`had too many missing header or `include` files for certainty.
+Location of `Eigen` headers changed to `3rdparty/Eigen`rather than `Eigen.
+Waf2.0.6`is used primarily because it handles `Qt5`and the`moc` files required for `cyclops`. `libtbb-dev`can optionally be installed but the check for `tbb` has been removed  from the build process because it didn't work.  `Python2.7.15`and `python3.6.3`both have been tested.
+However, not all versions of `python` have been used.
+Python packages are located at either `/usr/local/lib/python2.7/dist-packages` or `/usr/local/lib/python3.6/dist-packages`and utilize the `major` and `minor` `python` version numbers.

+   ​

-- Online help for WAF (or from build system in home directory)
+- Online help is available for WAF or in build system home folder.

    ```
    $ git clone https://github.com/waf-project/waf.git
    $ cd waf